Predictive Learning on Hidden Tree-Structured Ising Models: Introduction

 Conversely, the following proposition gives an upper bound on the necessary number of samples for accurate marginal distributions' estimation under the assumption $\beta>\alpha$. \begin{proposition} Fix $\eta>0$ such that $\eta\leq (\tanh(\beta)-\tanh(\alpha))/2$.
 Then no algorithm can accurately estimate the distribution of the hidden variables (ssTV less than $\eta>0$) with probability greater than $1/2$ if \end{proposition}

 A quick comparison of \eqref{eq:short_main_result} and \eqref{eq:PL_nec_sect_1} shows that there is a gap between the sufficient and necessary number of samples.
-However, Figure \ref{fig:sfig2} suggests that the bound of Theorem \ref{thm:Main_result:short} is tight because the theoretical result exactly matches the experimental curve.
+Our experiments (Figure \ref{fig:sfig2}) confirm the accuracy of our theoretical results.
+For instance the bound of Theorem \ref{thm:Main_result:short} exactly matches the experimental curve.
+For further discussion related to the gap between the upper and lower bounds see Section \ref{MLE}.
 Further, we conjecture that bound in \eqref{eq:PL_nec_sect_1} is tight only under the low temperature regime, similarly to the Proposition \ref{prop_structure}.
 The derivation of tighter characterization of the necessary number of samples Propositions \ref{prop_structure} and \ref{proposition_predictive} remains an problem for future work.
 Additional plots of the experiments are provided in Section \ref{Simulations}.
-Finally, Table \ref{table:Results} and \ref{table:Results1} summarize the state-of-the-art bounds of the noiseless setting by~\citet{bresler2018learning} and the extended version under the noisy setting that we study in this paper.
+Finally, Table \ref{table:Results} and \ref{table:Results1} summarize the state-of-the-art bounds of the noiseless setting by~\citet{bresler2020learning} and the extended version under the noisy setting that we study in this paper.

 To summarize, the following holds for both structure and predictive learning: the dependence on the parameter $\beta$ is of the order $\mc{O}(e^{2\beta})$ for $q= 0$ and becomes $\mc{O}(e^{4\beta})$ for positive values of $q$.
 Further, the bounds are continuous functions of $q$, as our results suggest (for the continuity see the explicit form of the results Theorem \ref{thm:sufficient} and Theorem \ref{thm:Main_result}.)
 Similarly to the noiseless case, the following statement holds when noise exists as well: Under the high temperature regime ($\alpha$ close to zero), structure learning requires much more data than the predictive learning task, because of the $\tanh^2(\alpha)$ in the denominator of the bound in \eqref{eq:sf_1}.
 On the contrary, the required number of samples for predictive learning \eqref{eq:short_main_result} does not depend on $\alpha$.
+Specifically, exact structure recovery is not necessary for learning the distribution efficiently, that is, \textit{weak} edges' identification failure does not affect the predictive learning task.
+We refer the reader to Section \ref{necessary events discussion} for the definition of \textit{weak/strong} edges and additional explanation.
 Finally, for $q>0$ an extra term that involves both $\beta$ and $\eta$ appears in the bound of Theorem \ref{thm:Main_result:short}, while for values of $q$ close to zero and $q=0$ vanishes.